What are the characteristics of a planning problem?

 We are confronted with all kinds of planning problems on a daily basis.
 A multitude of meetings and appointments at work, for example, can already cause a lot of stress.
-However, this personal planning can still be made manually, certainly because there are a number of apps available on the market to keep this all workable and well-arranged.
+However, this personal planning can still be made manually, and there are certainly a number of apps available on the market to keep this all workable and organized.

-Many companies employ planners to plan staff, deliveries or logistic.
+Many companies employ planners to plan staff, deliveries, or logistics.
 These planners are confronted with much bigger planning problems.
 Their problems are characterized on the one hand by a large number of limitations that are often conflicting and on the other hand by a large number of possible solutions.
-In this way a planning problem can quickly become overwhelming.
-In this post we briefly discuss the various aspects that can make a planner's life miserable.
+In this way, a planning problem can quickly become overwhelming.

 A large number of (conflicting) restrictions

 In addition, violating a soft limitation also entails an additional cost.
 Overtime of employees will have to be paid or converted into extra vacation days.
-This means that the company either has an extra cost or will have fewer staff available at a different time.
+This means the company either incurs additional costs or will have fewer staff available at a different time.
 In this way, the maximum use of staff is in conflict with profitability of the company in the short or longer term.

 The number of working hours is not the only limit.
-Just think of the maximum occupancy of a vehicle or a time window within a customer must be visited or supplied.
+Just think of the maximum occupancy of a vehicle or a time window within which a customer must be visited or supplied.
 As the number of restrictions increases, the complexity of the planning problem will also increase.
-It is becoming more and more difficult to manually make a planning that takes into account the hard and soft restrictions as much as possible.
-To become an optimized planning, the help of smart algorithms is becoming more and more necessary.
+It is becoming more and more difficult to manually make a plan that takes into account the hard and soft restrictions as much as possible.
+To optimize planning, the help of smart algorithms is becoming increasingly necessary.

 Planners’ problems are often characterized by a large number of limitations that are often conflicting and by a large number of possible solutions.